The difference between the term MICE (Meetings, Incentives, Conferences, Exhibitions) and Business Tourism is the focus. By Helen Brewer.

 MICE venues – with/without accommodation – should not only know the types of buyers and the various levels of decision-making – ‘product’ knowledge in relation to the types of buyers is equally essential.

-The MICE Academy are holding sessions to focus tour and travel operators, venues, DMCs with a greater understanding of the differing types of MICE buyers and what they are and what they are not.
-Two topics will be covered:
+The MICE Academy has held several sessions to help tour and travel operators, venues, DMCs gain a greater understanding of the differing types of MICE buyers, what they are, and what they are not.
+Three primary topics have been covered in these sessions:

 (1) MICE Buyer Profiling